-AT&T Stadium was introduced to the world on May 27, 2009, when country singer and Texas’ own George Strait performed in front of 60,188 fans.
-A few months later, on September 20th (4 years to the day after ground was broken at the stadium), the Cowboys played their first regular season game versus the New York Giants – the attendance on this historic night was 105,121.
-Although AT&T Stadium’s listed capacity is 80,000 people, the standing room only areas on the east and west side, referred to as Party Passes ($39), give the facility the potential to hold up to 105,000.
+AT&T Stadium opened on May 27, 2009, when country singer and Texas’ own George Strait performed in front of 60,188 fans.
+A few months later on September 20th (4 years to the day after ground was broken at the stadium), the Cowboys played their first regular season game versus the New York Giants – the attendance on this historic night was 105,121.
+Although AT&T Stadium’s listed capacity is 80,000 people, the standing room only areas on the east and west side, referred to as Party Passes (available for $50), give the facility the potential to hold up to 105,000.

-In a short time, AT&T Stadium has become one of the premier stadiums in the world, breaking numerous attendance records.
-Besides being the home of the Dallas Cowboys, the stadium has hosted events such as Super Bowl XLV, the NBA All-Star game, the NCAA Final Four, the Big 12 Conference Football Championship, the annual AT&T Cotton Bowl Classic, the Academy of Country Music Awards, the UIL Texas state high school football championship, and WrestleMania XXXII.
+AT&T Stadium is one of the premier stadiums in the world, breaking numerous attendance records.
+Besides being home to the Dallas Cowboys, the stadium has hosted events such as Super Bowl XLV, the NBA All-Star game, the NCAA Final Four, the Big 12 Conference Football Championship, the annual AT&T Cotton Bowl Classic, the Academy of Country Music Awards, the UIL Texas state high school football championships, WrestleMania XXXII, and WrestleMania XXXVIII

 Food & Beverage 5

-AT&T Stadium’s incredible catering is handled by Legends Corporation, which comes through with a few unique items – although the prices are high, the tastes are incredible.
-Some of these unique dishes are chicken waffle sandwiches, Kobe burgers dressed up with either green Chile or BBQ, catfish po-boy sandwiches, prime rib sandwiches, and Frito pie.
+AT&T Stadium’s incredible catering is handled by Legends Corporation, which comes through with a few unique items – although the prices are high the tastes are incredible.
+Some of their unique dishes are chicken waffle sandwiches, Kobe burgers dressed up with either green chiles or BBQ, catfish po-boy sandwiches, prime rib sandwiches, and Frito pie.
 All of these are outstanding choices, but the high prices may deter some fans from purchasing them.

-Beside these unique items, AT&T Stadium offers classic food items such as ultimate nachos, jalapeño and cheese sausages, Nathan’s hot dogs, pretzels, refillable popcorn, and peanuts.
-The venue does cater to a healthier lifestyle as well, with choices including vegetarian black bean burgers, gluten free turkey sandwiches, peanut butter and jelly sandwiches, fruit cups, and whole dill pickles.
-The venue also serves Pepsi and Dr Pepper products, as you will see from the large Pepsi and Dr Pepper signs on the upper level concourse – you will pay around $6 for a souvenir cup, or $5 for bottled water and Dunkin’ Donuts coffee.
+Beside these unique items, AT&T Stadium offers classic fare such as ultimate nachos, jalapeño and cheese sausages, Nathan’s hot dogs, pretzels, refillable popcorn, and peanuts.
+The venue does cater to a healthier lifestyle as well, with choices including gluten-free turkey sandwiches, vegetarian black bean burgers, peanut butter and jelly sandwiches, fruit cups, and whole dill pickles.
+The venue also serves Pepsi and Dr Pepper products.

-Most of the beer signage tells you that Miller is the sponsor of the Dallas Cowboys, so throughout the stadium Miller Lite and Coors are sold at the price of $9.
-In addition, Shiner Bock, Dos Equis, MGD 64, and Blue Moon are sold for $9.50.
-If you have club seats you will have the same variety of beer, along with mixed drinks.
+Miller Lite is a main sponsor of the Dallas Cowboys, so throughout the stadium Miller Lite and Coors are sold at the price of $10.
+In addition, Shiner Bock, Dos Equis, MGD 64, and Blue Moon are sold for $12, and if you have club seats you will have the same variety of beer along with mixed drinks.
 The stadium does serve wine in all club bars, including the four upper concourse bars and at the portable beer carts.
-However, the most popular adult beverage seems to be the Cowboy Rita (a frozen margarita).
+However, the most popular alcoholic drink seems to be the Cowboy Rita (a frozen margarita) for $20.

-The countdown to kickoff continues with an appearance of Rowdy, the Cowboys mascot, riding a motorcycle down the sideline.
-The attention then quickly turns to the entrance of the Dallas Cowboys cheerleaders from the corner tunnels on the west side of the stadium.
-The cheerleaders take center stage and perform to AC-DC’s Thunderstruck, ending their performance with the dance line performing a jump split.
-The performers then file into the tunnel at midfield of the Cowboys side, before re-appearing for the Cowboys player introductions.
-Both teams enter the field at the 50 yard-line through the lower clubs on opposite sides of the field – the north sideline of the stadium is the visitor’s side, while the south side is for the Cowboys.
+The countdown to kickoff begins with an appearance by Rowdy, the Cowboys mascot, riding a motorcycle down the sideline.
+The attention then quickly turns to the entrance of the Dallas Cowboys cheerleaders from the corner tunnels on the west side of the stadium – the cheerleaders then take center stage and perform to AC-DC’s Thunderstruck, ending their performance with the dance line performing a jump split.
+The performers then file into the tunnel at midfield on the Cowboys side, before re-appearing for the Dallas Cowboys’ player introductions.
+Both teams enter the field at the 50 yard-line through the lower club seats on opposite sides of the field – the north sideline of the stadium is the visitor’s side while the south side is for the Cowboys.

-The game atmosphere itself depends on what is happening on the field, but many people feel that the stadium is so amazingly large that a home field advantage just doesn’t exist – the Cowboys record at home is just a little over .500 since the opening of AT&T Stadium.
-However, this isn’t from a lack of trying by Cowboys fans.
-The pure massiveness of this venue makes the fans seem sometimes distant from the playing field, with the fans in the 400 sections being so high up and far away from the playing surface that the incredible video screen is a must if you are sitting in the upper level.
+The game atmosphere itself depends on what is happening on the field, but many people feel that the stadium is so amazingly large that a home field advantage just doesn’t exist – However, this isn’t from a lack of trying by Cowboys fans; the pure massiveness of this venue makes the fans seem sometimes distant from the playing field, with the fans in the 400 sections being high up and far away from the playing surface.
+However, the incredibly large video screen does bring the action closer for fans in the upper level.

-The Cowboys offer Party Passes for every Cowboys game throughout the season.
-The holders of these passes have access to the east and west platforms of the stadium, which is a standing only type access that gets the holder into the stadium, but without a seat – stadium ushers have been advised to check tickets closely because of the party pass option.
-Party Pass holders will line up early to enter the stadium as they rush to claim their standing space, as it doesn’t take long for the areas to fill up, leaving some pass holders ending up watching the game on the large video screen.
+The Cowboys also offer party passes for every Cowboys home game throughout the season.
+The holders of these passes have access to the east and west platforms of the stadium, which is a standing room only type of access that gets the holder into the stadium, but without a seat – stadium ushers have been advised to check tickets closely because of the party pass option.
+Party pass holders will line up early to enter the stadium as they rush to claim their standing space, as it doesn’t take long for those areas to fill up, leaving some pass holders ending up watching the game on the large video screen.

-Another popular area in the neighborhood is Lincoln Square, which is an area of restaurants and shops approximately ¼-mile from AT&T Stadium on the corner of Interstate 30 and Collins Street; Lincoln Square offers Catch-A-Ride if you spend $40 (for example by buying a simple Gift Card), meaning parking will be free and you can ride their shuttle to and from the stadium for $5.
+Another good spot in the neighborhood is Lincoln Square, an area of restaurants and shops approximately a quarter mile from AT&T Stadium on the corner of Interstate 30 and Collins Street; Lincoln Square offers Catch-A-Ride if you spend $40 (for example by buying a simple gift card), meaning parking will be free and you can ride their shuttle to and from the stadium for $5.
 However, due to the traffic congestion I would forget the shuttle and make the walk instead.

-There is also another good area, close to AT&T Stadium and away from the congestion of Collins Street, which has a couple of restaurants that would be a good pre-game or post game hangout.
-This area is the old downtown area of Arlington, between E. Abram Street and E. Division St, only a couple of miles from the stadium.
-In this small area, there are plenty of options, such as Flying Fish, Twisted Root Beer Company, J Gilligan’s Bar and Grill, Babe’s Chicken, and Grease Monkey Burger Shop.
-There are two local craft breweries to visit here as well; Legal Draft Beer Company and Division Brewing.
+If you prefer to be away from the congestion of Collins Street, but still want to find a couple of restaurants that would be a good pre or postgame hangout, you can visit the old downtown area of Arlington between E. Abram Street and E. Division St, only a couple of miles from AT&T Stadium.
+In this small area there are plenty of options such as Flying Fish, Twisted Root Beer Company, J Gilligan’s Bar and Grill, Babe’s Chicken, and Grease Monkey Burger Shop.
+There are also two local craft breweries to visit here as well: Legal Draft Beer Company and Division Brewing.

-AT&T Stadium also neighbors Globe Life Park (home of the Texas Rangers), Six Flags over Texas, and Hurricane Harbor in an area known as the Entertainment District.
-For lodging, consider a stay at the Sheraton (1500 Convention Center Dr) or Courtyard (1500 Nolan Ryan Expressway).
+AT&T Stadium is only a short distance from Globe Life Field, Six Flags over Texas, and Hurricane Harbor in an area known as the Entertainment District.
+For lodging, consider a stay at the Sheraton (1500 Convention Center Drive) or Courtyard by Marriott (1500 Nolan Ryan Expressway).

 Cowboys fans are knowledgeable, passionate, and they take every win or loss by their team very personally.
-But while they are loud, Texas is a state of chivalry, and the Cowboys faithful remain respectful of other teams’ fans.
 Many fans seem to have traveled to Texas specifically for a Dallas Cowboys home game, because it is on their bucket list and has been a life-long dream.
-It is truly amazing to witness fans coming from all over the world to AT&T Stadium, just to see the star on the field, and be in the presence of their extended Cowboys family.
+It is truly amazing to witness fans coming from all over the world to AT&T Stadium, just to see the star on the field and be in the presence of their extended Cowboys family.

-AT&T Stadium is located about 20 minutes south of DFW International Airport.
-Although the facility is in the center point between Dallas and Fort Worth, there is no public transportation to or from Arlington.
+AT&T Stadium is located about 20 minutes south of DFW International Airport, and although the facility is at the center point between Dallas and Fort Worth, there is no public transportation to or from Arlington.
 Therefore, transportation can become a bit expensive – an Uber/Lyft can easily cost $80 to $100 if you are staying at a downtown hotel in Dallas.
-Besides the cost, be prepared to wait at least an hour to be picked up.
-Taxicab/Uber/Lyft drop-offs and pick-ups are located on the west side of the stadium, off North Collins and Cowboys Way.
+Besides the cost, be prepared to wait at least an hour to be picked up – Uber/Lyft drop-offs and pick-ups are located on the west side of the stadium, off N. Collins and Cowboys Way.
 However, there is also a Cowboys bus that shuttles fans from downtown Fort Worth to AT&T Stadium, leaving from Vickery Park & Ride and accessed from the 200 block of W. Vickery Blvd, just south of the T&P rail station.